Proyecto-Haroldo/Frontend/README_TOKEN_INTEGRATION.md

 1. When a questionnaire is completed, the data is sent to the backend `/api/respuestas` endpoint
 2. The backend processes the data and calls the AI microservice internally
 3. The AI recommendation is returned to the frontend and stored in localStorage
-4. The diagnostic review page displays the AI recommendation
+4. The analysis review page displays the AI recommendation
 5. A test page is available to demonstrate the AI functionality

 ## Usage